 Once your surgery date is scheduled it is important that you follow the instructions below.
 Please also review the After Vasectomy information so you know what to expect after the procedure.

-Starting seven days before the procedure, do not take any aspirin or other anti-inflammatory medication.
+Starting seven days before the procedure, do not take any aspirin, ibuprofen, fish oil, or other anti-inflammatory medication.
 These thin the blood somewhat and increase the risk of bleeding.
 You can still take other pain relief medication like Tylenol.

 Don’t take aspirin and the other anti-inflammatories for your own safety.

 Our doctor may not perform your procedure if you have taken these drugs recently.
-If you have a medical requirement to do so, please discuss with Dr. McAuliff.
+If you have a medical requirement to do so, please discuss with Dr. McAuliff prior to your appointment.